MaxPleaner/youtube_sampler/README.md

 **Installation**

 1. Install [Tampermonkey Chrome Extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
     1. I haven't tested this on other browsers.
-It would probably work fine if they support MediaRecorder with `video/webm`
+It should work fine if they support MediaRecorder, however the media type (`video/webm`) might need to be changed.

 2. Press "Create a new script" and paste in the contents of [youtube_sampler.js](https://github.com/MaxPleaner/youtube_sampler/blob/main/youtube_sampler.js).
 Make sure to read it first to check that it's nothing evil 😉.
 Control/Command + S to save and voila - you've done it.